pivotal/blog/content/post/headless-ui-testing-with-go-agouti-and-chrome.md

     go get github.com/sclevine/agouti
     service dbus restart
     cd $GOPATH/src/website
-    xvfb-run TEST_ENV=CI ginkgo -v
+    xvfb-run ginkgo -v
     ```

 ## Conclusion

-We've now create an acceptance test that tests a very small server, and had it run locally in a docker container.
+We've now created an acceptance test to test a very small server, and had it run locally in a docker container.
 This
 blog post ends here, but in a real world environment you might use the `Dockerfile` we've created as the task image for
 a [concourse.ci](concourse.ci) pipeline task, and use the commands that we ran manually as the pipeline task script.